industrialdev/wicket-wp-account-centre/docs/feature-organization-management/tasks.md

     - Priority: P2
     - Estimate: 8
     - Description: Create a central management block that provides a comprehensive overview and quick access to all organization management functions.
 This block should serve as a dashboard-like interface, integrating with other organization blocks and providing essential management tools in one place.
     - Consideration: Implement a responsive grid layout that adapts to available space and device size.
-Use HTMX for dynamic content loading and updates.
+Use Datastar for dynamic content loading and updates.
     - Consideration: Ensure proper permission checks for displaying management options and sensitive information.
     - Subtasks:
       - [ ] Create main management interface